 The first step for any patient is to make sure they are getting complete diagnostic testing that goes above and beyond the basics to identify in-depth clinical imbalances.

 This includes patients who have not been diagnosed with an autoimmune disease but suspect they have one.

 It is very important when you suspect or have been diagnosed with an autoimmune disease to have a functional medicine evaluation.

 Simply a confirmatory test proving you have a condition is only the first step.
-Your diagnosis gives you no information as to how your body is functioning and what impediments may need to be removed for you to heal.
+Your diagnosis gives you no information about how your body functions and what impediments may need to be removed for you to heal.

-Your body is unique and you may not fit into a category easily.
-You deserve to be taken seriously and to not be told 'it is all in your head'.
+Your body is unique, and you may not fit into a category easily.
+You deserve to be taken seriously and not be told 'it is all in your head.'
 Complex symptoms require a nuanced and thorough approach that a complete functional medicine evaluation can provide.